 - Identify which society type you would like to be.
 For more information on types of society, see the bottom of this page.

-Our society definition
+Our clubs and societies definition

 All societies should ensure that they comply with the following requirements to be added to the directory.